ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 The text between the (first set of) square brackets should be a description of the image.
 It will be used by screen readers or when the image fails to load.

-The text between the quotation marks will be shown when hovering the cursor over the image.
+The text between the quotation marks will be shown when hovering the mouse cursor over the image.

 Images must be placed in a folder named `img`, located in the article's folder.
 Images that are used in multiple articles should be stored in the `/wiki/shared/` folder.